 Monthly Demand Charge: The Monthly Demand Charge shall be equal to $0.0126 per MMBtu ($3 million equivalent NPV) times the DCQ times the number of days for such month, excluding any default by Seller regarding any volumes that Buyer requests Seller to make available hereunder

 Commodity Charge: The Commodity Charge for gas received from Seller during the month shall be equal to the first of the Month “Index” as published in the first issue for the applicable month of Inside F.E.R.C.
-Gas Market Report in the table titled “Prices of Spot Gas Delivered to Pipelines” for the applicable FGT Supply Zone 1, 2, or 3, as nominated by Buyer, plus 150 (determined by deal selected) per MMBtu.
+Gas Market Report in the table titled “Prices of Spot Gas Delivered to Pipelines” for the applicable FGT Supply Zone 1, 2, or 3, as nominated by Buyer, plus $0.0150 per MMBtu.

 PERIOD OF DELIVERY